maxjing/WeatherVisualizer/README.md

 A single web application that enables the user to search the Temperature/Pressure/Humidity of multiple cities with graph.

 ### Tech
-WalkingGroup uses pure java for main function, and Retrofit to communicate with API which created by SFU specific for CMPT276 to work properly:

 * [React]
 * [OpenWeatherAPI]
 * [sparklines] - support the graph elements